jmwind/jmwind.dev/src/content/blog/platform-investments.md

 publishDate: 2023-01-08T00:00:00Z
 title: Platform Investments
 description: How much of your r&d spend should be focused on platform work?
-excerpt: Build a tech investment system that reinforces itself.
-While it's controversial, I suggest you spend 50% of your r&d budget on your platform.
+excerpt: It's controversial, but I suggest you spend 50% of your r&d budget on your platform.
+Build a tech investment system that reinforces itself.
 nextpost: layerinitis
 ---

 Once a company crosses the threshold of product market fit, your company won't die of starvation but will die of indigestion.
 Deciding where you invest is the hardest part of your job.

-Another common question I’m answering working with scaling tech companies is…

-Question: How much of your r&d spend should be focused on platform work?

-Answer: 50%, and most teams are way off what it should be.
-Let me explain...
+As an engineering leader, it's important that you see your main role as the product owner of some the most important features of your product.
+You'll own the uptime, scale, performance, extensibility, apis, quality, and evolvability of your product.
+These aren't technical details, they are the foundations for your product.
+Your customers will leave if these suck.

-This question is a proxy question for many underlying issues…
+I hear endless questions about tech debt, but that is a proxy question for many underlying issues…

 - Lack of trust in the engineering team
 - Lack of understand of your strategy